-A. All Contracts for a State Expenditure Plan Consultant shall be subject to approval by the Board.

-- B. Standard Contract Clauses and Their Modification.
+- A. All Contracts for Legal Services shall be subject to approval by the Board. - B. Standard Contract Clauses and Their Modification.
 The Manager, after consultation with the General Counsel, may establish standard contract clauses for use in Gulf Consortium contracts.
 However, the Manager may, upon consultation with the General Counsel, vary any such standard contract clauses for any particular contract. - C. Contract Clauses.
 All Gulf Consortium contracts for services shall include provisions necessary to define the responsibilities and rights of the parties to the contract.
-The Manager, after consultation with the General Counsel, may propose provisions appropriate for service contracts, addressing among others the following subjects: - 1. the unilateral right of the Gulf Consortium to order, in writing, changes in the work within the scope of the contract; - 2. the unilateral right of the Gulf Consortium to order, in writing, temporary stopping of the work or delaying performance that does not alter the scope of the contract; - 3. variations occurring between estimated quantities or work in contract and actual quantities; - 4. defective pricing; - 5. time of performance and liquidated damages; - 6. specified excuses for delay or nonperformance; - 7. termination of the contract for default which shall require Board approval; and - 8. termination of the contract in whole or in part for the convenience of the Gulf Consortium.
+The Manager, after consultation with the General Counsel, may propose provisions appropriate for service contracts, addressing among others the following subjects: - 1. the unilateral right of the Gulf Consortium to order, in writing, changes in the work within the scope of the contract: - 2. the unilateral right of the Gulf Consortium to order, in writing, temporary stopping of the work or delaying performance that does not alter the scope of the contract; - variations occurring between estimated quantities or work in contract and actual quantities; - defective pricing; - time of performance and liquidated damages; - specified excuses for delay or nonperformance; - 7. termination of the contract for default which shall require Board approval; and - 8. termination of the contract in whole or in part for the convenience of the Gulf Consortium.